4 Tips to Understanding Your Dog’s Body Language: Understand What Your Queen Is Thinking

 chocolate lab darwins duchess

 All dogs, like humans, will default to certain behaviors when they are relaxed or happy.
 You may notice that they tend to lie a certain way or place themselves in the same spot every night when they settle in.
 A relaxed dog is fluid in their movement, their features are soft, and they are happy just existing.
-Their tail may wag and their ears will lie in their normal position.
+Their tail may wag and their ears will lie in their normal position. when you give them their favorite treats from a reliable pet food delivery.

 Figuring out their baseline is key to understanding when your queen is on edge or uncomfortable.
 If you know when she’s at ease, you’ll better be able to tell when she isn’t.
+It’s also easier to know if your dog is safe for kids to play with.

 Look for Subtle Changes